droglenc/NCMTH107/resources/Syllabus-Current.md

 ## Grading

 You will have several opportunities, each described below, to show what you have learned in this course.
-An overall grade will be computed from these items as shown in the <a href="">Overall Grade section</a> further below.
+An overall grade will be computed from these items as shown in the <a href="#overall-grade">Overall Grade section</a> further below.

 ### Preparation Checks
 You will be asked to prepare for each class period by reading the reading and watching the videos for the module indicated on the [Dates page](Dates-Current) and announced at the end of the previous class period.
 A preparation guide is provided for each module to help you identify key concepts in the reading and videos ([here's an example](../modules/FoundationalDefns_Prep.html){:target="_blank"}).
 You should prepare your own **hand-written**[^1] answers or notes to each question on the preparation guide.
-A "preparation check" will be administered during the **FIRST 8 minutes of EVERY** class period.
-You may use your hand-written notes, but no other resources, for these checks. **Preparation checks not completed in the first 8 minutes of class cannot be made up.
+A "preparation check", for which you can use your hand-written notes but no other resources, will be administered during the first 8 minutes of every class period. **Preparation checks not completed in the first 8 minutes of class cannot be made up.
 Preparation checks taken from outside of the classroom will not be accepted.**

 **If you meet with me in my office before the end of the second week of class**, your lowest four preparation check grades will be excluded when computing your final grade.

 ### Participation
 This class is taught in an active learning format.
 Outside of class you will be asked to prepare a module for each class period (as described above) and complete exercises begun in class.
-Your preparation outside of class will be assessed by me periodically (*without prior notice*) collecting evidence for your preparation.
-Such evidence may include your written answers to the preparation guide (described above) or your written answers to exercises that were to be completed outside of class.
-You will earn full points for these assessments largely by preparing your written notes or doing the class exercise at least mostly correctly.
+Your preparation outside of class will be assessed by me periodically collecting evidence for your preparation (*without prior notice*).
+Such evidence may include your written answers to the preparation guide (described above) or your written answers to exercises that were to be completed outside of class (which I will have announced at the end of the previous class period).
+You will earn full points for these assessments by simply preparing your written notes or doing the class exercise at least mostly correctly.

 In class you will be asked to actively participate (listen, take notes) in short lectures, work on in-class exercises, ask questions of other students and the instructor, and, occasionally, work in small groups.
 Our time during class is short and precious, thus you should be focused and attentive during the entire class period.
 I will assess your level of participation at the end of each class period with the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">
   <thead>
-    <tr class="info"><th>0 points</th><th>1 point</th><th>2 points</th></tr>
+    <tr class="info"><th>2 points</th><th>1 point</th><th>0 points</th></tr>
   </thead>
   <tbody>
-    <tr><td>Very little active participation in the day's activities.
+    <tr><td>Fully (see below) participated in the day's activities.
+Properly focused at all times.</td><td>Participated in many, but not all, of the day's activities.
+Focus waned or was inconsistent.
+Left between 1-30 mins early.</td><td>Very little active participation in the day's activities.
 Lacked focus.
-Left more than 30 mins early.</td><td>Participated in many, but not all, of the day's activities.
-Focus waned or was inconsistent.
-Left between 1-30 mins early.</td><td>Fully (see below) participated in the day's activities.
-Properly focused at all times.</td></tr>
+Left more than 30 mins early.</td></tr>
   </tbody>
   </table>
 </div>